 Wed., April 17 WASHINGTON, DC Birchmere

 Here's an article that circulated around the wires in September 1989.
-It discusses the dissension that formed within The Monkees in 1989 over management issues, which ultimately caused the band to stop working together.
+It discusses the dissension that formed within The Monkees over management issues, which ultimately caused the band to stop working together.

 After reforming in 1986, Micky, Davy and Peter went their separate ways in 1989 after a busy summer that included a tour of North America and Japan, a reunion with Michael Nesmith in Los Angeles, and a star on the Hollywood Walk of Fame.